sweavo/devops-course-starter/pull_request_template.md

 - [ ] There is at least one unit test and at least one integration test
 - [ ] New unit tests each test one file/class and nothing else, without depending on their environment
 - [ ] New integration tests use mocking to avoid making external requests, and don’t have access to real credentials
-- [ ] New e2e tests load real credentials and perform some browser interaction resulting in requests to Trello
+- [ ] New e2e tests load real credentials and perform some browser interaction resulting in requests to database
 - [ ] All new tests test something meaningful - they should probably all contain at least one assert
-- [ ] Tests can be successfully run outside of IDE by pytest or poetry run pytest path/to/test_file
+- [ ] Tests can be successfully run outside of IDE by pytest or `poetry run pytest path/to/test_file`

 ## Docker